 For visitors, a DMO is like a key to the city.
-As a balanced resource, we can serve as a broker or an official point of contact for convention and meeting planners, tour operators and visitors.
-Our staff assists planners with meeting preparation and encourages business travelers and visitors alike to visit local historic, cultural and recreational sites.
+As a balanced resource, we can serve as a broker and an official point of contact for convention and event planners, tour operators and visitors.
+Our staff assists planners with meeting/event preparation and encourages business travelers and visitors alike to visit local historic, cultural and recreational sites.

-We save visitors time and energy as they are a “one-stop shop” for local tourism interests.
+We save visitors’ time and energy as we are a “one-stop shop” for local tourism interests.

-We provide a full-range of information about a destination.
+We provide a full-range of information about our destination.

 . . .